kyma-project/test-infra/integration-job/README.md

 Make sure you [authenticate gcloud](https://cloud.google.com/sdk/docs/authorizing) and [configure kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) to work with your Prow cluster.

-### Create a Google Cloud Service Account
+### Create a Google Cloud service account

-To be able to create and interact with a VM, authenticate the Kyma integration jobs using a Google Cloud Service Account.
+To be able to create and interact with a VM, authenticate the Kyma integration jobs using a Google Cloud service account.
 Follow these steps:

-1. Create a Service Account and grant the following roles:
+1. Create a service account and grant the following roles:

 - Service Account User
 - Compute Admin